michael-sumner/go-make-things/content/articles/2019-02-08-code-splitting-with-ajax-page-loads-with-vanilla-js.md

 - Web Performance
 ---

 Yesterday, we looked at a technique for [code splitting with vanill JS](/code-splitting-with-vanilla-js/).
-One of my readers asked:
+Reader Stephan Friedli asked (shared with permission):

 > How would you keep track off if a bundle is already loaded?
 Lets say you have a site which uses AJAX and you have a Google Maps integration on the contact page and you only load the bundle when on the contacts page but how about if you go back to contacts?